Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields with poles

 cf. e.g. \cite{Schneider:2016vrl}.
-Thus the instanton reflection happens already with $\tilde \gamma = 1$.
-Consequently, the weak field will start to contribute much earlier compared to the Sauter field case.
+Consequently, the weak Lorentzian field will start to contribute much earlier compared to the previous case.
 This behaviour is illustrated in Fig.~\ref{fig:instantons-lorentzian}.
 Inserting the pole into \eqref{eq:computed-W}, we find the stationary worldline action \cite{Schneider:2016vrl}

 The comparison of $\mathcal{W}_0$ for both fields is shown in Fig.~\ref{fig:W0-sauter-lorentzian}.
-The difference with respect to the criticality is clearly observable.
+The difference with respect to the critical threshold is clearly observable.

 Despite the relative difference between the curves, we observe that both behave similarly.
 Identical results will apply, if we increase the frequency of the Sauter field by a factor $\frac{\pi}{2}$.
 This we can already observe directly in Fig.~\ref{fig:W0-sauter-lorentzian}.
-For example, in case of the Lorentzian field the value $\approx 1.8$ is reached at $\tilde \gamma \approx 2$.
-The same result applies for the Sauter field at $\tilde \gamma \approx 3.2$.
-This is almost the mentioned factor $\frac{\pi}{2}$, the difference which results from the poles $x_4^\mathrm{p}$.
-In Sec.~\ref{sec:fields-without-poles} we will discuss other examples with bell-shaped fields which behave differently from the one presented here.
-Those studies will support the assumption that the main difference is rather determined by the pole structure of the electric field, at least for sufficiently small $\epsilon$, which is basically the limit in which the effect of dynamical assistance sets in.
+For instance, in case of the Lorentzian field the value $\approx 1.8$ is reached at $\tilde \gamma \approx 2$.
+The same result applies for the Sauter field at $\tilde \gamma \approx 3.2$, the mentioned factor $\frac{\pi}{2}$.
+Now, suppose we consider a more general Lorentzian described by

+where $d \in \mathbb{N}$.
+Apparently, we will obtain the same pole as before, i.e the inverse of $\tilde \omega$.
+It turns out that in the relevant regime $\epsilon \ll 1$ it is sufficient to have only the pole.
+Namely, after rotation in the complex plane the variation of $d$ will have negligible effects on the rate.
+It is the reflection at the pole \eqref{eq:lorentzian-pole} that predominantly determines the strength of the enhancement.